What is ARQ (Automatic Repeat Request)?

 - Stop And Wait ARQ:

 Stop and wait ARQ is also referred to as the alternating protocol is a method used in two-way communication systems to send information between two connected devices (sender and a receiver).
 It is referred to as stop and wait ARQ because the function of this protocol is to send one frame at a time .
-After sending a frame or packet, the sender doesn’t send any further packets until it receives an acknowledgment from the receiver.
+After sending a frame or packet, the sender doesn’t send any further packets until it receives an acknowledgement from the receiver.
 Moreover, the sender keeps a copy of the sent packet.
-After receiving the desired frame, the receiver sends an acknowledgment.
-If the acknowledgment does not reach the sender before the specified time, known as the timeout, the sender sends the same packet again.
+After receiving the desired frame, the receiver sends an acknowledgement.
+If the acknowledgement does not reach the sender before the specified time, known as the timeout, the sender sends the same packet again.
 The timeout is reset after each frame transmission.
 The above scenario depicts a Stop and wait situation, so this control mechanism is termed as Stop and wait ARQ.

 - Go Back-N ARQ:

-Go-Back-N ARQ is a type of the ARQ protocol, in which the sending process continues to send several frames or packets even without receiving an acknowledgment packet from the receiver.
-The receiver process keeps track of the sequence number of the next packet it expects to receive and sends that sequence number with every acknowledgment to the sender.
-The receiver will remove any packet that does not have the desired sequence number it expects and will resend an acknowledgment for the last correct frame.
-There are only two possibilities that a frame won’t match the sequence number: it is either a duplicated frame of an existing frame or an out-of-order frame that needs to be sent later, the receiver recognizes this scenario and sends an acknowledgment signal accordingly.
-Once the sender has sent all of the frames in its window, it will identify that all of the frames since the first lost frame, and will go back to the sequence number of the last acknowledgment signal that it received from the receiver pr and continue the process over again.
+Go-Back-N ARQ is a type of the ARQ protocol, in which the sending process continues to send several frames or packets even without receiving an acknowledgement packet from the receiver.
+The receiver process keeps track of the sequence number of the next packet it expects to receive and sends that sequence number with every acknowledgement to the sender.
+The receiver will remove any packet that does not have the desired sequence number it expects and will resend an acknowledgement for the last correct frame.
+There are only two possibilities that a frame won’t match the sequence number: it is either a duplicated frame of an existing frame or an out-of-order frame that needs to be sent later, the receiver recognizes this scenario and sends an acknowledgement signal accordingly.
+Once the sender has sent all of the frames in its window, it will identify that all of the frames since the first lost frame, and will go back to the sequence number of the last acknowledgement signal that it received from the receiver pr and continue the process over again.
 The only drawback of this type of system is that it results in sending packets multiple times: if any frame was lost or found to be corrupted, then that frame and all following frames in the send window will be re-transmitted.